-TVHP provided the proposed methodology used to calculate the 2016 Insured large group premiums.
-The Company provided exhibits and support for each component of the premium development, including trend, administrative costs, contribution to reserves, network changes and large claim factors.
+TVHP provided the proposed methodology used to calculate the Insured large group premiums for groups renewing after approval of this filing.
+The Company provided exhibits and support for each component of the premium development, including trend, administrative costs, contribution to reserves, risk charge factors, network changes and large claim factors.

-For medical trend development, the Company used claims incurred between November 1, 2011 and August 31, 2015, paid through October 31, 2015.
+For medical trend development, the Company used claims incurred between November 1, 2012 and August 31, 2016, paid through October 31, 2016.
 Completion factors were used to estimate the ultimate incurred claims based on best estimates (i.e. no margin for conservatism was included).

-The data2 includes claims from Blue Cross and Blue Shield of Vermont (BCBSVT) Cost Plus groups, BCBSVT Insured Large Groups and TVHP Insured Large Groups.
+The data includes claims from BCBSVT Cost Plus groups, BCBSVT Administrative Services Only (ASO) groups, BCBSVT Insured Large Groups and TVHP Insured Large Groups.
 BCBSVT and TVHP cover substantially similar populations under similar benefit packages.
 The Company felt that combining these homogeneous populations created greater consistency and credibility within the trend factor development.
 Adjustments were made to the data to reflect network differences between the two companies.

-New in this filing is the inclusion of BCBSVT ASO (Administrative Services Only) groups in the development of the large claim factors, trend factors, and benefit relativity factors.
+BCBSVT ASO groups are included in the development of the large claim factors, trend factors, benefit relativity factors, and stop loss factors.
 The Company indicated that ASO groups generally have similar benefits and use the same network contracts as the Insured and Cost Plus groups.
 It was noted that adding this experience increases the credibility of the experience basis for the factor development.
-ASO experience comprised less than 10% of the total allowed charges.